Welcome to today's edition of the Rush 24-7 podcast.

 There's no urgency about balancing anything.

-Now they'll talk now and then near elections, as though there is, but after that, it goes by the wayside, and it was just talk, just like all the votes on defunding Obamacare.
+And it was just talk, just like all the votes on defunding Obamacare.

-So it really boils down to the establishment doesn't think that there's anything, even out of the ordinary going on.
+So it really boils down to the establishment doesn't think that there's anything even out of the ordinary going on.

-This debt is percentage-wise, it's it's not nothing unusual.
+This debt, percentage-wise, there's nothing unusual.

 We're not threatened by it.